marinerjohn/marinerjohn/README.md

 My name is John Farr and I'm a software engineer currently working for [ShopPad](https://theshoppad.com/).
 I love building web applications and generally solving problems, and learning new languages and tools.

-In my spare time, I love watching soccer, cycling, and hiking ⚽🚴🥾.
+In my spare time, I love watching soccer, riding my bike, and hiking ⚽🚴🥾.